graspnet/graspnet-baseline/README.md

 `checkpoint-rs.tar` and `checkpoint-kn.tar` are trained using RealSense data and Kinect data respectively.

 ## Demo
 A demo program is provided for grasp detection and visualization using RGB-D images.
-You can refer to [command_demo.sh](command_demo.sh) to run the program. `--checkpoint_path` should be specified according to your settings (make sure you have downloaded the pretrained weights).
+You can refer to [command_demo.sh](command_demo.sh) to run the program. `--checkpoint_path` should be specified according to your settings (make sure you have downloaded the pretrained weights, we recommend the realsense model since it might transfer better).
 The output should be similar to the following example:

 <div align="center">
     <img src="doc/example_data/demo_result.png", width="480", alt="demo_result" />